-There are plenty of tutorials out there for these, but I wanted mine to have finished edges and be lined so it would be look nicer and last longer.
+There are plenty of these kinds of buntings out there, but this one is set apart, since it’s lined and all the edges are enclosed, so it won’t fray.
+It’s meant to be a decoration that will last a long time!
 And of course I wanted to make a tutorial simple enough for beginner parents and kids to follow so my sewing students can make more at home!

 What You'll Need: